Kiatisuk Senamuang: The national manager

 In January 2013, Kiatisuk was appointed to be the head coach of Thailand U-23.
-He won 1–0 in his debut match in the friendly against Ayutthaya F.C. of Division 1 on 12 January.
+He won 1–0 in his debut match in the friendly against Ayutthaya of Division 1 on 12 January.

 In June 2013, Kiatisuk was appointed as a caretaker head coach of Thailand senior team, replacing Winfried Schaefer.
 His debut match as head coach of the War Elephants was in a friendly against China on 15 June 2013, which the Thais won 5–1.
 He was also responsible as the head coach for the Thailand U-23 team preparing for the 2013 SEA Games.

 As head coach of Thailand U-23, Kiatisuk guided the team to 2013 SEA Games gold, adding to the four golds he won as a player in four straight Games from 1993 to 1999.
 He also led Thailand U-23 to the semi-finals at 2014 Asian Games and finished in 4th place.

 In 2014, due to his success in 2014 Asian Games, Kiatisuk was appointed to be a permanent head coach of Thailand to compete in the 2014 AFF Championship.
 Using mainly young players from his former U-23 side, he led Thailand to the victory with a 4–3 aggregate score against Malaysia in the final, becoming the only person to win the AFF Championship as both a player and a manager.

 In 2015, for the second round of 2018 FIFA World Cup qualification, Thailand was drawn in the same group as Iraq, Vietnam and Chinese Taipei.
 With Kiattisuk as manager, the team finished as the winner of the group with 14 points from six games.
 Thailand advanced to the final round of qualification.

 In 2016, Kiatisuk managed the Thai side to defend the title in the 2016 AFF Championship.
 Having won all the games en route to the final, on 14 December Thailand lost 1–2 at Pakansari Stadium against Indonesia in the first leg of the final.
 Nevertheless, Thailand managed to secure a return of the trophy with a 2–0 win at Rajamangala Stadium and lifted their fifth regional title on 17 December 2016.
 Kiattisuk became the third manager, after Peter Withe and Radojko Avramović, to successfully defend the AFF Championship title.

 Kiatisuk continued to coach Thailand in the final round of World Cup qualification.
 However, he managed to collect only one point from seven games of the qualification.
 Three days after a 0–4 loss to Japan at Saitama Stadium 2002 on 28 March 2017, Kiatisuk stepped down from his position as the manager of the national team after four years in charge.

-After his spell at the national team, Kiatisuk shortly managed Thai League T1 club Port F.C. in 2017, but resigned due to poor results.
+After his spell at the national team, Kiatisuk shortly managed Thai League 1 club Port in 2017, but resigned due to poor results.